adammurdoch/build-builder/README.md

     - No Java library projects are included.
 - There are no external dependencies.
 - There are no tests.
-- Only a shallow and wide dependency graph is available.
+- Only a shallow and wide dependency graph is available, between projects and between source files.
 - There are no transitive API classes.